 Purchased Power Working Capital is an amount held by MMWEC, which requires that it hold a set amount of capital from which it may pay the Department's power obligations when they are due.
 The fund is replenished as needed from the Department's monthly invoice payments.
 Income earned is applied as a credit to purchased power invoices from MMWEC.
-The balances as of the end of 2015 and 2014 were \$1,098,859 and \$1,093,913, respectively.
+The balance as of the end of 2016 and 2015 was \$1,104,277 and \$1,098,859, respectively.